A PROMINENT AND INFLUENTIAL FIGURE in philanthropy and the arts, Darren Walker was elected president of the National Gallery of Art (NGA).

 Prior to joining the Ford Foundation, Walker was a vice president at the Rockefeller Foundation and COO of Abyssinian Development Corporation in Harlem.
 He currently co-chairs New York City’s Mayoral Advisory Commission on City Art, Monuments, and Markers and serves on several other boards, including Lincoln Center for the Performing Arts, Art Bridges, the High Line, and the Foundation for Art and Preservation in Embassies (FAPE).

-A lawyer with a background in international finance and community development and a record of innovation and collaboration in the philanthropy sector, Walker brings a wealth of experience and perspective to NGA’s board.
+A lawyer with a background in international finance and community development and a record of innovation and collaboration in the philanthropy sector, Walker brings a wealth of experience and perspective to the role of NGA president.

 The announcement said Walker has also helped the National Gallery “expand its philanthropic support, strengthen its commitment to sustainability, and broaden its reach in the 21st century.”
 CT